Jandini/Jandini/README.md

 * Pull image containers for kibana, elastic search and metric.
 * Start containers.

 It takes only a minute to deploy and start metrics services.
-The script can be executed directly from last successfull jenkins pipeline:
+The script is executed directly from the last successfull build in Jenkins:
 ```sh
 curl -s https://jenkins.***.com/job/mjanda/job/Metrics/job/develop/lastSuccessfulBuild/artifact/ubuntu.sh | sudo bash
 ```